 In ancient beliefs, uneven chopsticks would bring bad luck such as death.
 In the past, the coffin is formed by five wooden planks, two short and three longer.
 The unequal chopsticks are thought to resemble these wooden planks, representing the unfortunate event.
 Thus, using uneven chopsticks is a very bad omen.

-The act of knocking the bowl into the bowl is considered to be the same as a beggar because the beggars used to use the chopsticks to knock on the pot in order to sound out, and then, ask for food.
+The act of knocking the bowl into the bowl is considered to be the same as a beggar because beggars used to use chopsticks to knock on the pot in order to sound out, and then, ask for food.
 That is considered to be bad luck in chopsticks etiquettes in Vietnam which you should absolutely avoid, especially when going to business dinners.
-In addition, the Vietnamese also appreciate the courtesy that you will not make clanking chopsticks noise or chewing sound while eating.
+In addition, the Vietnamese also appreciate the courtesy that you will not make clanking chopsticks noise or chewing sounds while eating.

 Do not put the chopsticks vertically into a rice bowl.
 This action is thought to be similar to sticking incense into the censer.
 If you put a pair of chopsticks into the bowl like that, it would seem like you are consecrating this bowl of rice to the dead.

-While upright chopstick in a bowl is associated with offering to the dead, piercing chopsticks through food to pick it up makes you look like a greedy person.
+While an upright chopstick in a bowl is associated with offering to the dead, piercing chopsticks through food to pick it up makes you look like a greedy person.

 In the past, this behavior signifies serious mistakes because people think that all ancestors are resting on the ground and should not be disturbed.
-Today, although not many people hold such spiritual belief, you should still be careful not to drop the chopsticks as it would make you look clumsy, much like scattering food on the table while using the chopsticks.
+Today, although not many people hold such a spiritual belief, you should still be careful not to drop the chopsticks as it would make you look clumsy, much like scattering food on the table while using the chopsticks.

 Learn more about Vietnamese superstitions.

 Using chopsticks might be a little tricky at the beginning.
 But once you get used to it, you would find it extremely useful in eating, especially when you eat Vietnamese noodles dishes like Pho or even Bun bo Hue.